 4. The Health Gap by Sir Michael Marmot

 This is the sole non-memoir, non-fiction entry in the list.
-Do not let the subject matter fool you into thinking this book is going to be hard work.
+Do not let the subject matter fool you into thinking this book will be hard work.
 It is such an important book.
-It is also, importantly, readable, accessible and thought-provoking without being in any way boring.
-It is relevant to anyone working in healthcare (and arguably to anyone who is interested in anything).
-It is the most engaging entry-level introduction to health inequalities and why they matter to each and every one of us.
+It is also readable, accessible and thought-provoking without being boring.
+It is relevant to anyone in healthcare (and arguably to anyone interested in anything).
+It is the most engaging entry-level introduction to health inequalities and why they matter to everyone.
 There is a specific chapter on child health and why this is so vital to get right.
 Read it!

 5. Love Anthony by Lisa Genova